 2. Group Creation and Management

-A core feature of a Splitwise clone is the ability to create and manage groups.
+A core feature of a Splitwise clone, especially one intended as a scalable fintech solutions, is the ability to create and manage groups.
 Users should be able to create groups for specific purposes whether it’s for a family vacation, a group project, or sharing household expenses.

 Each group should have a unique name, description, and member list.
 The app should allow admins or group owners to manage the group by adding, removing, or editing members as needed.
 Additionally, role-based permissions should be included, giving certain members (like admins) control over group settings, such as expense-splitting rules or group-wide notifications.